seed-rs/seed-rs.org/crate/guides/0.8.0/new_app.md

 If you are learning Rust or Seed, we recommend to choose [Basic Rust-only quickstart](https://github.com/seed-rs/seed-quickstart) and follow steps in its README.
 Once you are able to start development server and see default quickstart's example, we are ready to continue.

+If you are interested to quickly try Seed out, you can also visit an online playground [Play Seed](https://ide.play-seed.dev), check out some default examples in there and experiment with changing them.